MHYAnate/ILUD/README.md

 # ILUD
 I Link Up Direct
-using the reduxtoolkit as state manager
+using the reduxtoolkit and zod as state manager typescript and tailwindcss nextjs 13 framework